M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

     - You need future devs to follow a pattern in development
     - You need to use more than one interface (A class can implement multiple interfaces <- an advantage over an abstract class)

 ***Abstract Class***: a class which is declared with the “abstract” keyword.
-Cannot be instantiated this you cannot create an object with it.
+Cannot be instantiated thus you cannot create an object with it.
 It’s a collection of subclass methods and can have multiple concrete methods but includes at least 1 abstract method.
 When you require a base class or when several implementations of the same type share a common behavior.

 ***Interface***: Is like a blueprint to implement a class.
 Maintains a collection of abstract methods but contains no concrete methods.
 But it offers full abstraction (something an abstract class can’t do).
 A declaration of the methods of a class but not the implementation.
 The operations an object can perform is defined and are used by the classes which implement that interface.
 Best used when various implementations share only method signature.
 When your classes need additional behavior or dependency injection.